ejikeugba/gofcat/joss/paper.md

 ```

 ### lipsitz()
 This function computes the Lipsitz test for the ordinal models [@lipsitz_goodness_1996].
-In this test, one also splits the observations into $k$ separate groups using the ordinal scores of the estimated values.
+For this test, one also splits the observations into $k$ separate groups using the ordinal scores of the estimated values.
 An indicator variable denotes the observations belonging to each group, producing additional pseudo-variables with which the original model could be updated.
 Supposing the original model fits correctly, then the coefficients of the pseudo-variables all equal zero.
-The likelihood ratio statistic obtained from the log-likelihoods of the original and the refitted models is subsequently compared with the chi-square distribution having $k - 1$ degree of freedom.
+The likelihood ratio statistic obtained from the log-likelihoods of the original and the refitted models is subsequently compared with the chi-square distribution having $k - 1$ degrees of freedom.
 In contrast to the LH test (Table 1), the Lipsitz test for the RET.fit is not statistically significant $(p = 0.4593)$, implying that no lack of fit was detected.
 More explanation on this follows shortly.

 ```r
 lipsitz(RET.fit)